csh970605/csh970605.github.io/_posts/2023-04-07-Auto_Encoder.md

 <img src="https://user-images.githubusercontent.com/28240052/232227829-684dd24f-1111-4a5a-a078-ebc5d4588ff9.png" width=600>
 </center>
 <br><br>
-Though we set the weights like in the image above as an example, in auto encoder, hyperbolic tangent usually used to set weights.<br>
+ Although we set the weights as shown in the image above as an example, in an autoencoder, the hyperbolic tangent function is usually used to set weights.<br>
 <br><br>
-And we get input "[1 0 0 0]".
+We get the input "[1 0 0 0]".
 <center>
 <img src="https://user-images.githubusercontent.com/28240052/232228496-1b3ad1b5-232e-4965-9781-207dade786b0.png" width=600>
 </center>